What Is The Best Soil For Container Gardening? (+ 5 Related FAQs)

 Peat moss or sphagnum peat moss is commonly used in a soilless mix.
 It clings to the water and nutrients to stop them from washing away.

-However, sphagnum peat moss is harvested from peat bogs which causes massive greenhouse gas (GHG) emissions — adding at least two billion tonnes of carbon dioxide annually!
+However, sphagnum peat moss is harvested from peat bogs which, according to Nature Journal, causes massive greenhouse gas (GHG) emissions — adding at least two billion tonnes of carbon dioxide annually.

-Peat moss also decays with time and causes soil compaction, water logging, and root suffocation.
+Peat moss also compacts with time, leading to water logging and root suffocation.

 As a result, it’s best to go for peat-free organic potting soil for your container plant.